SulaimanSayyed21/h446Alevel/h446Alevel.md

 ![test-02.jpg](images\\docs\\test-02.jpg)<br>

-The above shows that lessons have been shuffled.
 Next each lesson is taken and its questions are shuffled.
-Following figure shows the state before being shuffled and after shuffling.

 ##### Shuffling Questions present in each lesson 4.5.2.2